 Given that there were no changes in the compensation arrangements of our global workforce from 2017 to 2018 that would cause a significant change in our CEO pay ratio, as allowed by SEC rules, we considered using the same median employee in 2018 as we did in 2017.
 However, given that the role of the median employee identified for 2017 changed in 2018, we identified another employee as the median employee for 2018 from the same group from which we identified the 2017 median employee, as described more fully on the following page.
-The employee identified for 2018 had comparable pay to the median employee in 2017 but best represented the compensation of the employees in this group given the 2017 median employee's role change.
+The employee identified for 2018 but best represented the compensation of the employees in this group given the 2017 median employee's role change.